 Instead, go inside for a fun bar/ restaurant that has nightly entertainment like music, cabaret and even a trapeze swing that flies over the tables.
 In the winter this a cozy fun spot for a hot toddy or Irish coffee.
 In the summer, their back deck is the perfect place to enjoy their signature summer cocktails (I was obsessed with my fresh watermelon margarita!)

 Ellenos Greek Yogurt Pike Place

 If you want a little post meal sweet treat, we definitely recommend grabbing a flavored greek yogurt at Ellenos.
 This little stand is across the street from the market not far from the Public Market Center sign.
 They have tons of flavors.
 Our favorites were passionfruit and creme brûlée.
 This shop is a favorite amongst locals and we found out about it from a friend who lives in Seattle.
-We’ll definitely be adding this to Trover to recommend to others!
+We’ll definitely be recommending this to others!